• Recipes

 This ornamental cultivar can be identified by its thicker rind, which usually sports a greenish-yellow striping - not just random spots, but is striped.

-They have juicier lemons flesh and are sweeter than regular lemons, making them versatile for culinary use throughout the year.
+They have juicier lemon flesh and are sweeter than regular lemons, making them versatile for culinary use throughout the year.

 Variegated Pink Lemons are highly sought after by gardeners who want a distinctive fruit in their landscape.
-Fortunately, they can be quite easily grown if given adequate sunshine and pruned regularly.
+Fortunately, they can be easily grown if given adequate sunshine and regularly pruned.

 They are available in early summer, about 2-3 months after flowering, until late fall.
 They're ready to harvest when the fruit is deep pink, firm, plump, and symmetrical.